Rent Increase Facts | Answer |

 Unlike most other states, Illinois law does not require a specific notice period before raising rent, but cities may enact their own notice requirements.

-For example, in Chicago, unless the rental unit is exempt, landlords that intend to increase rent are required to give tenants a written notice before the end of the lease term as follows:
+For example, in Chicago, unless the rental unit is exempt, landlords that intend to increase rent are required to give tenants written advance notice before the end of the lease term, as follows:

 How Much Can a Landlord Raise Rent in Illinois?